 Lukla is the entrance to the Everest region; people begin to trek to EBC from there.
 It brings multi-days adventure and tends to walk around 10 to 15 kilometers in a day and have a rest day in between to acclimatize to the high altitude.
 Namche Bazaar is the popular stop for acclimatization.
 The trekking route marks well, and there are numerous lodges along the way.

 Entry permits & requirements

 Anyone trekking to Nepal needs to purchase a TIMS card except if you are traveling to restricted areas.
 In that case, the permit will be adequate.
 TIMS card charges $10 when you are going through the company and $20 if you are traveling independently.
-Before starting your entire trek, it is necessary to purchase Everest national Park Entrance fee which price almost $30/ person.
+Before starting your entire trek, it is necessary to purchase the Sagarmatha National Park Entrance fee, which price almost $30 per person.

 The Everest Base Camp Trek Itinerary